AgoraIO/video-sdk-samples-android/Docs-Examples/sdk_quickstart/README.md

     protected SurfaceView remoteSurfaceView;
     ```

-3.  **Setup  Agora Engine**
+3.  **Set up  Agora Engine**

-    To implement Video Calling, you use Video SDK to create an  Agora Engine instance.
-The following code in the `AgoraManager` class, uses the application context, and the app ID to create an instance named `agoraEngine` and sets up an event handler for it.
+    The following code in the `AgoraManager` class uses the application context and the app ID to create an instance named `agoraEngine` and sets up an event handler for it.

     ``` java
-    protected boolean setupVideoSDKEngine() {
+    protected boolean setupAgoraEngine() {
         try {
+            // Set the engine configuration
             RtcEngineConfig config = new RtcEngineConfig();
             config.mContext = mContext;
             config.mAppId = appId;
-            config.mEventHandler = getIRtcEngineEventHandler();
+            // Assign an event handler to receive engine callbacks config.mEventHandler = getIRtcEngineEventHandler();
+            // Create an RtcEngine instance
             agoraEngine = RtcEngine.create(config);
             // By default, the video module is disabled, call enableVideo to enable it. agoraEngine.enableVideo();